Rich Reel

 Prototype Shop

-I maintain a private prototype workshop in Hayward with additional equipment in Brisbane and at Genapsys.
+I maintain private prototype workshops in Hayward and Brisbane with significant additional equipment and assets on the premises where I work.

-Everything is paid for and maintained in excellent working condition.
+Everything is paid for and maintained in decent if not excellent working condition.

 Key equipment: